 Prior to founding Mission Control Space Services, Ewan worked at a major Canadian space company as a systems designer and project manager.
 He has been a subsystem design lead on three rover prototypes for the Canadian Space Agency.
 Ewan was a systems and electrical designer and operations engineer on the Space Shuttle Program and was a mission controller for 10 of the final 12 Space Shuttle missions at NASA JSC.
 Ewan and his team have extensive experience in rover design and construction, control systems, and Mars yard terrain design and navigation.
 Ewan is working with the SAM team to help design a comprehensive, dynamical experience for resident SAM researchers conducting EVAs and rover operators.

-University of Arizona Engineering 498 Capstone team members are designing and building a working, scaled prototype of an Automated Pressure Regulation System for SAM.
-If it proves functional, a full-scale system will be built on the foundation of their design to work in conjunction with the Test Module’s lung.
+University of Arizona Engineering 498 Capstone team members designed and built a working, scaled prototype of an Automated Pressure Regulation System for SAM.
+A full-scale system will be built on the foundation of their design to work in conjunction with the Test Module’s lung.

 Students: Ahmed Alraeesi, James Marlar, Meghan Marlowe, Nathan Moeller, Coby Scheidemantel, Gustavo Velez, Arfan Wibisono